chapman-cpsc-230/hw2-roth141/INSTRUCTIONS.md

 ### Cooling

 Isaac Newton (as an application of his new invention of Calculus) considered the question of how quickly a cup of hot tea will cool to room temperature.
 He observed that the _rate_ of cooling is proportional to the difference between the temperature of the tea and the ambient (room) temperature.
 If we indicate the temperature of the tea as `T` and the ambient air temperature as `T_a`, then this means that at any instance, the rate of cooling will be `-k(T - T_a)` -- the negative sign is because we think of cooler temperatures as going in the negative direction.
 The number `k` depends on material science (the specific composition of the tea) and on units (I'll use minutes for time and degrees Celsius for temperatures).
 The constant `k` could be estimated by conducting experiments.
-We will take it to be 0.055.
+We will take it to be 0.055, a decent estimate based on actual experiments.

-In principle, if `T` starts at 100 (I'm calculating in Celsius -- so this is boiling water) and `T_a` is 20 degrees (a comfortable room temperature), we know that the tea will start out cooling at a rate of `0.055*80` degrees per minute.
-But as the tea cools, `T-T_a` get smaller, so the tea cools slower.
+In principle, if `T` starts at 100 (degrees I'm calculating in Celsius -- so this is boiling water) and `T_a` is 20 degrees (a comfortable room temperature), we know that the tea will start out cooling at a rate of `0.055*(100-20)` degrees per minute.
+But as the tea cools, `T` gets smaller but `T_a` remains (very nearly) constant, so the tea cools at a slower rate.

 We can model this somewhat crudely, using a while loop.
 If at a particular time, the tea temperature is $T$, then a minute later it should be approximately `T - k(T-T_a)`.

 Write a program that does the following:

-* Query the user for an tea temperature `T_tea`, an ambient temperature `T_air` and a number of hours minutes $num_minutes$
+* Query the user for an initial tea temperature `T_tea`, an ambient temperature `T_air` and a number of hours minutes `num_minutes`
 * Print a table of the approximate temperature of the tea at each minute $m$ from 0 up to but not including `num_minutes`.

 Your results should look exactly like this (use formetted strings):